tomdieli/fistfight/README.md

 # Fistfight!

 ## Background
-This is a flask app. my initial inspiration was 'the "lowest-level" online multiplayer game that would work'.
+This is a flask app.
+My initial inspiration was 'the "lowest-level" online multiplayer game that would work'.
 In this case, "low-level" meant basic js, and Flask.
 Over time, I  ended up using a few Flask plugins in the back as well as bootstrap and socket.io for the front.

 ### [Demo](https://fistfight.herokuapp.com)
 (Allow time for Dynos to rev up...)